-Debug snapshots on exceptions in .NET apps
+Debug exceptions in .NET applications using Snapshot Debugger

-When an exception occurs, you can automatically collect a debug snapshot from your live web application.
+With Snapshot Debugger, you can automatically collect a debug snapshot when an exception occurs in your live .NET application.
 The debug snapshot shows the state of source code and variables at the moment the exception was thrown.
-The Snapshot Debugger in Azure Application Insights:

 - Monitors system-generated logs from your web app.